 - OSHA Renews Alliance with the Brick Industry Association.
 OSHA News Release, (2008, April 8).

 - Brick Industry Association Joins OSHA in Alliance.
 OSHA News Release, (2006, March 20).

 Products and Resources

-8 MB].
+- Occupational Health Program for Exposure to Crystalline Silica in the Brick Industry.
 Through the OSHA and Brick Industry Association (BIA) Alliance, BIA developed "Occupational Health Program for Exposure to Crystalline Silica in the Brick Industry."
 The document provides the brick industry with a monitoring and medical surveillance program to control occupational exposures and associated respiratory health effects of respirable crystalline silica.
-(2008, April)
+(2008, April).

 OSHA Safety and Health Topics Pages

 - Control of Hazardous Energy (Lockout/Tagout)